csinva/csinva.github.io/_notes/stat/causal_inference.md

 * TOC
 {:toc}

-*Some notes on causal inference both from introductory courses following the neyman-rubin school of thought and based on Judea Pearl's ladder of causality*
+*Some notes on causal inference both from introductory courses following the neyman-rubin school of thought + based on Judea Pearl's ladder of causality*

 # basics